ryanrestine/HackTheBox_WriteUps/windows_machines/return_notes.md

 ### Privilege Escalation

-Running `whomai /all` show we are are in a high manadatory label shell, but more importantly, it looks like we are also in the Server Operators Group
+Running `whoami /all` shows we are are in a high level shell, but more importantly, it looks like we are also in the Server Operators Group

 ![server_operators.png](../assets/return_assets/server_operators.png)